 - The light front and dark back tuxedo-like coloration of classic penguin plumage is called countershading.
 This stark color pattern provides superb camouflage from above and below to protect penguins in the water.
 It also helps disguise penguins from their prey so they can hunt more successfully.
 Male and female penguins look alike and have the same coloration.

 - The emperor penguin is the largest penguin species, standing up to 48 inches tall and weighing up to 90 pounds when mature and not fasting to incubate eggs.
 The little penguin is the smallest penguin at just 12 inches tall and weighing only 2 pounds.

 - The yellow-eyed penguin is believed to be the rarest penguin species, with only approximately 5,000 birds surviving in the wild, though population numbers fluctuate.
 They can only be found along the southeastern coast of New Zealand and smaller nearby islands.

-- Emperor penguins and king penguins do not make any sort of nests.
+- Emperor penguins and king penguins do not make any nests.
 Instead, a single egg for each mated pair is incubated on a parent’s feet and kept warm by a flap of skin called a brood pouch.
 Incubation can take 8-10 weeks and occurs during winter, so the egg must always be kept warm and safe.

 - Depending on the species, a wild penguin can live 15 to 20 years.
 During that time, they spend up to 75 percent of their lives at sea.